Event terms and conditions

 If you wish to speak to somebody privately before making a form enquiry, we have a designated in-house Diversity & Inclusion Representative.
 Their details can be found on our Structure and Personnel page.
 If in doubt, you can contact to office to request the appropriate individual’s contact details.

-If you have any problems or queries about any of our events, training or webinars, we advise that you speak to our Events & Training Officer and, if necessary, lodge a complaint with them.
-Alternatively, you are welcome to contact the Chief Executive Officer directly; their contact details are available on the Structure and Personnel page.
+If you have any problems or queries about any of our events, training or webinars, we advise that you speak to our Events & Marketing Lead and, if necessary, lodge a complaint with them.
+Alternatively, you are welcome to contact the CEO directly; contact details are available on the Structure and Personnel page.

 The IES recognises the importance of safeguarding personal information that is collected or disclosed to us.
 That’s why we are committed to protecting your privacy and security.